Adafede/adafede.github.io/_teaching/2009-09-gymnastics.md

 Description
 ======

-* Artistic gymnastic trainer, with kids from 5 to 12 years
+* Artistic gymnastics trainer, with kids from 5 to 12 years

 * Federal recognition "Moniteur Jeunesse+Sport" (re-assessed each 2 years)